dimitri-nicolo/calico/reference/mcm/change-cluster-type.md

     page, verify that your cluster has `Connection status: Connected`.

 ## Change a Managed cluster into a Standalone cluster
+> **Note**: Since a managed cluster does not require its own log storage, while a standalone cluster does, in order to perform the conversion you must ensure a persistent volume has been provisioned to store log data.
+For more information on how to do this, please review [Configure storage for logs and reports]({{site.baseurl}}/getting-started/create-storage).
+{: .alert .alert-info}

 1. Remove the ManagementClusterConnection from your cluster.
      ```bash
      kubectl delete managementclusterconnection tigera-secure